ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 Ensure the map and trajectory file are properly selected prior to running the client.
 To run the example, click on the "Run" arrow on the top-left corner to start the client.
 The playback will begin by executing the first frame of the modified trajectory.

-* **NOTE: The Steering Control is disabled in this example.** This is part of being controlled by a Kalman filtering algorithm.
+* **NOTE: The Steering Control is disabled in this example.** The steering value is being calculated by the C++ compiled DLL.

 * **Move the car** using the Throttle Slider.
 This control shows the percentage of the throttle the vehicle will be using.